+7. Incentives for Key Audit and Financial Control Personnel

-- 7. Audit Incentives - approving the list of key internal audit personnel recommended by the Chief Financial Officer for the purpose of remuneration incentive governance. - ensuring that remuneration incentive arrangements for key internal audit personnel are structured and operated in a manner which does not give rise to any perceived or actual compromise of the independence of those personnel. - reviewing and approving the performance objectives and measures recommended by the Chief Financial Officer for key internal audit personnel. - recommending the performance and incentive outcomes for key internal audit personnel for each financial year to the Human Resources and Compensation Committee. - 8.
-Disclosure - ensuring that the Committee Charter appears on Spark New Zealand's website. - ensuring disclosure of how Spark New Zealand's internal audit function is structured and what role it performs. - 9.
-Reporting - regularly reporting to the Board on key matters considered by the Committee and their resolution. - considering other matters as directed by the Board from time-to-time. - 10.
-Complaints - ensuring the confidential and anonymous receipt, retention and treatment of complaints regarding accounting controls or auditing matters by use of the Financial Compliance Escalation Procedure. - investigating matters under its authority.
+- approving the list of key internal audit and financial control personnel recommended by the Chief Financial Officer for the purpose of remuneration incentive governance. - ensuring that remuneration incentive arrangements for key internal audit and financial control personnel are structured and operated in a manner which does not give rise to any perceived or actual compromise of the

+- independence of those personnel. - reviewing and approving the performance objectives and measures recommended by the Chief Financial Officer for key internal audit and financial control personnel. - recommending the performance and incentive outcomes for key internal audit and financial control personnel for each financial year to the Human Resources and Compensation Committee.

+8. Disclosure

+- ensuring that the Committee Charter appears on Spark New Zealand's website. - ensuring disclosure of how Spark New Zealand's internal audit function is structured and what role it performs.

+9. Reporting

+- regularly reporting to the Board on key matters considered by the Committee and their resolution. - considering other matters as directed by the Board from time-to-time.

+10. Complaints

+- ensuring the confidential and anonymous receipt, retention and treatment of complaints regarding accounting controls or auditing matters by use of the Financial Compliance Escalation Procedure. - investigating matters under its authority.

-- 11. Compliance with Applicable Laws and Regulations - a quarterly review of Spark New Zealand's compliance with applicable laws, regulations, and standards through Spark New Zealand's compliance frameworks.
+11. Compliance with Applicable Laws and Regulations

+a quarterly review of Spark New Zealand's compliance with applicable laws, regulations, and standards through Spark New Zealand's compliance frameworks.